快速導覽

 Maybe you only have a three-day and two-night trip to Hong Kong this time, and you will leave Hong Kong on the afternoon of the third day.
 I believe you are all wondering what kind of itinerary can be arranged if you only have half a day?

-[Limited Special Edition] Hong Kong Tourist Commemorative Edition Octopus Card
+Hong Kong Octopus Card Pre-order Offer

 A half-day trip to see the natural scenery and shop on Lantau Island: Tian Tan Buddha x Ngong Ping 360 Cable Car x Tung Chung Citygate Outlets

 If you only have about half a day left, and you want to find some attractions close to Hong Kong Airport, then the Tian Tan Buddha, Ngong Ping 360 Cable Car, and Tung Chung Citygate Outlets on Lantau Island will be the most suitable attractions for this itinerary.
-You can arrange shopping and sightseeing at the same time in just half a day, and you can also find a special place to store your luggage, allowing you to enjoy the natural scenery of Lantau Island easily.
+Because you can arrange shopping and sightseeing at the same time in just half a day, and you can also find a special place to store your luggage, allowing you to enjoy the natural scenery of Lantau Island easily.

 Today’s itinerary is to have breakfast in Central first, and then take the Tung Chung Line from Central MTR Station to Tung Chung MTR Station.
-After arriving at Tung Chung MTR Station, first store your luggage at the Customer Service Center of Tung Chung Citygate Outlets, and then take the trainNgong Ping 360 Cable CarDepart for Ngong Ping Market.
+After arriving at Tung Chung MTR Station, first store your luggage at the Customer Service Center of Tung Chung Citygate Outlets, and then take the Ngong Ping 360 Cable Car to Ngong Ping Market.

 While riding the Ngong Ping 360 cable car, you will have the opportunity to enjoy the scenery of aircraft taking off and landing on the runway of Hong Kong Airport, as well as the green belt of Lantau Island.
 It takes about 30 minutes to reach Ngong Ping Market, and then you can slowly walk from Ngong Ping Market to the Tian Tan Buddha.